Major League Soccer

 |Vancouver Whitecaps||Toronto FC|

-- 2017 was the third year in a new eight-year, landmark television and media rights partnership in the United States with ESPN, FOX Sports and Univision, highlighted by destination dates and times.
-With the addition of prominent international television partners, MLS is now among the most widely distributed soccer leagues in the world.
-MLS has broadcast agreements with Globosat in Brazil, Sky Sports in the UK, Letv Sports in mainland China, Abu Dhabi Media in the Middle East and North Africa, BeIN Sport in SE Asia and Australia, Fuji TV in Japan, FOX Sports Africa and pan-European broadcaster Eurosport -- reaching more than 170 countries and territories.
+- 2018 was the fourth year in a new eight-year, landmark television and media rights partnership in the United States with ESPN, FOX Sports and Univision, highlighted by destination dates and times.
+With the addition of prominent international television partners, MLS is among the most widely distributed soccer leagues in the world.
+MLS has broadcast agreements with Globosat in Brazil, Sky Sports in the UK, Letv Sports in mainland China, Abu Dhabi Media in the Middle East and North Africa, beIN SPORTS in Southeast Asia and Australia, Fuji TV in Japan, FOX Sports Africa and pan-European broadcaster Eurosport – reaching more than 170 countries and territories.

-In 2017, MLS clubs were home to players born in 73 countries, demonstrating the diversity of Major League Soccer.
+MLS clubs are home to players born in more than 70 countries, demonstrating the diversity of Major League Soccer.
 Among the five major professional sports leagues in the United States and Canada, MLS is the most diverse.

 Diego Valeri (Portland Timbers): Valeri captured 2017 Landon Donovan MLS MVP honors after becoming the second player in league history to register a 20-plus goal and 10-plus assist season.
 Behind Valeri’s leadership, Portland captured the 2015 MLS Cup title, in which the Argentine was named MLS MVP.
+Valeri also led the Timbers to a return to MLS Cup in 2018, finishing runner-up to Atlanta.
 A three-time MLS Best XI selection, Valeri set an MLS record in 2017 when he scored a goal in nine consecutive matches.

 Major League Soccer is structured as a single, limited liability company (single-entity).
 In the single-entity business structure, club operators own a financial stake in the League, not just their individual team.
 The MLS investors are: